allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 To help the algorithm, a hierarchical directory structure was created in Zookeeper:

-- There is a structure for each subscription's consumers to store their `rate-history` (limited to single entry for now - the `rate`, which we mentioned before),
+- There is a structure for each subscription’s consumers to store their `rate-history` (limited to single entry for now - the `rate`, which we mentioned before),
 - *The coordinator* is the reader of this data.
 Next to it, *the coordinator* would store the `max-rate`,
 - Each consumer reads their calculated value at given intervals.

 That sounds solid.
-Let's ship it.
+Let’s ship it.

 Well, no.